 MAF delivers basic supplies, enables education, health care and development.

-MAF families have become part of the community; they live, work and worship in the ancient Aboriginal homelands.
-After more than 40 years here, appreciation, trust and respect have been deeply rooted.
+MAF families have become part of the community; they live, work and worship in the ancient Indigenous homelands.
+After 50 years here, appreciation, trust and respect have been deeply rooted.
 MAF is almost the only external Christian influence in the area – providing a professional aviation service and an effective witness at the same time, and supporting the local church throughout the region.

 Many Indigenous Australians in Arnhem Land possess a mobile phone, and our Technology Services team is able to share the Gospel by texting Bible verses every week.
 They have also been able produce MicroSD cards for mobile phones, containing countless amounts of Christian resources.
 The team also shows the Jesus film and distributes Bibles and Good News DVDs.
 Read more about Technology Services in Arnhem Land.